capistrano/bundler/README.md

 set :bundle_without, %w{development test}.join(' ')             # this is default
 set :bundle_flags, '--deployment --quiet'                       # this is default set :bundle_env_variables, {}                                   # this is default
+set :bundle_clean_options, ""                                   # this is default.
+Use "--dry-run" if you just want to know what gems would be deleted, without actually deleting them
 ```

 You can parallelize the installation of gems with bundler's jobs feature.